 pcc.edu/locations/columbia-county

 The location houses PCC’s OMIC Training Center, which connects students to careers in advanced manufacturing and offers skills training.
-The new training facility is the college's first permanent physical location in Columbia County and will host a range of educational opportunities and collaborate with industry partners.
+The new training facility, which is the college's first permanent physical location in Columbia County, hosts a range of educational opportunities and routinely collaborates with industry partners and school districts.